jai-sinha/job-scraper/README.md

 npm run test-scrapers
 ```

-This will:
-- Run both Google Careers and BMW scrapers
-- Save results to `scraper-test-results.json`
-- Display job counts and any errors in the console

 The JSON file will contain:
 - Timestamp of the test run
 - Jobs found by each scraper